Introduction

 Trust is a fundamental part of employee empowerment.
 And in today’s work environment its significance will only grow – given the number of employees who are working from home.
 Having trust in your employees to not only do the job well, but to work well wherever they are will have a positive impact on their wellbeing.
 This means fewer leaves of absence, lower levels of stress, and higher levels of engagement.

 Not to mention introducing initiatives such as flexible working policies makes your organisation more accessible.
-Especially for people who can’t work in an office for an extended period of time.
-To support wellbeing, some organisations provide employees with additional mental and physical health resources.
-Take Wellness hub, for example, it has plenty of on-demand workout videos for both novices and fitness enthusiasts.
+Especially for people who can’t work in an office for an extended period.
+To support wellbeing, some organisations provide employees with additional mental and physical health resources – this may include an all-in-one employee experience solution such as Perkbox.
+Perkbox includes plenty of on-demand workout videos for both novices and fitness enthusiasts.
 Additionally, it also includes a range of guided meditations, instrumental playlists for deep focus work, and more.

 Higher levels of creativity and innovation